We are searching for

 • When you want to thank someone: Sometimes, another driver will do something nice for you on the road - like letting you into their lane or giving you some space.
 If this happens, put your hand up to wave and say thank you.
 It’s a nice gesture that could make someone’s day.

-Ways Technology is Helping Make Hand Signals Less Essential to Remember
+Technology That Helps To Make Driving Hand Signals Less Essential to Remember

 • Car scans: Today’s cars can run scans on themselves, alerting you if there’s a burned-out light or problem that would require someone to signal an emergency to you.